• Skip to primary navigation

 It's thoughtful, creative, and absolutely delicious - one of the best dishes we've ever made.
 Grab a free printable recipe for pre-readers and up at the bottom.

-If you like this seafood gumbo, you should try Chef JJ's jollof rice, braised oxtail, and Mother Africa sauce, as well as vegetarian gumbo, sambusas, Australian barbecue prawns and pork & shrimp shumai.
+If you like this seafood gumbo, you should try Chef JJ's jollof rice, braised oxtail, New Year's Day rice and peas, Persian shrimp with rice, Cuban beans and rice, Costa Rican beans and rice, and Mother Africa sauce, as well as Southern bbq sauce, vegetarian gumbo, sambusas, Australian barbecue prawns, pork & shrimp shumai, crab cakes, and easy boiled crab.

 Learn more about cooking with kids.